Are you at war with dark circles and under-eye hollows?

 While filling the under-eye area with hyaluronic acid dermal filler is remarkably successful, it is important to remember that the skin directly under the eye is the thinnest on the face.
 As we continue to move along in life, otherwise known as aging, this skin gets even thinner.
-With that said, there are daily topicals that also help improve under-eye circles and hollows.
+With that said, there are daily topicals that Anushka Spa & Salon can help improve your under-eye circles and hollows.

 One of my favorite solutions for this is the use of retinoids (think Retin-A-like products) and/or acids.
 The skin under the eye welcomes these treatments and can get thicker, reversing the trend of aging – which is skin thinning.
 One caveat though: do not use a retinoid if you are pregnant or lactating.
 Repeated use of retinoids and/or acids will keep that skin looking young – as well as the rest of the face – perhaps forever!